-Tinta Negra Madeira wine grape
+Tinta Negra Madeira wine

 Tinta Negra is the only red grape variety used to produce traditional Madeira wine.
-Versatile and productive, it accounts for approximately 90% of the island production, being used predominately to make 3 year old wines, although not exclusively.
+Versatile and productive, it accounts for approximately 90% of the island production, being used predominately to make 3 to 5 year old wines, although not exclusively.

 Depending on the altitude, humidity, region and solar exposure, the grapes can deliver richer or drier wines.

 Indeed, so successful was Tinta Negra that it was in danger of completely eclipsing the 4 noble grape varieties.
 Tinta Negra Mole (its original name) is much for flexible in that it is capable of growing at differing altitudes and produces higher yields per hectare, and is quite capable of producing wines of quality and similarity to the 4 noble varieties.

 Henriques and Henriques have released a 50 year old Tinta negra

 Tinta Negra is usually used to produce the younger Madeira wines, so this is a very interesting development indeed with Tinta Negra increasingly being aged Canteiro style.